woman and young boy looking at cream popcorn popper

 Now how can you even tell whether a kernel is too moist or not moist enough?

 You can use a moisture meter or hygrometer if you have one, but your fingernail also does the trick.
-All you need to do is press it into a kernel.
+All you need to do is press your nail into a kernel.
 If it leaves a dent, it’s got too much moisture.
-If your nail doesn’t leave a dent but the kernel still doesn’t pop, it’s too dry.
+If it doesn’t leave a dent but the kernel still doesn’t pop, it’s too dry.

 Too Much Heat